 The brightness of every LED depends on the current drawn by it - the most the current drawn the more brightness will be.

 There is a threshold set for the current every LED can withstand, increasing it from the rated value will burn the LED.

 In the start, LEDs came with Infrared low-intensity light that grooved their way in the remote control applications, mainly targeting consumer electronics.
-In that time, the Red light was mainly used in the LED, however, in 2002 the experts were succeeded in adding the White light in the LED semiconductor.
+In that time, the Red light was mainly used in the LED, however, in 2002 the experts succeeded in adding the White light to the LED semiconductor.

 - The LED underwent through a number of tests and experiments and evolved over the years, however, recent LEDs come with different wavelengths ranging from ultraviolet, visible, to infrared wavelengths, producing light with high brightness.

 The efficiency by which the LED converts electricity into the light is remarkable which makes it an ideal choice in the computer chip technology, adding an extra layer of both efficiency and robustness.Note: The LED is not symmetrical in nature, allowing current to flow in one direction only.